dcsteve24/Ansible-Network-Ping/README.md

 3. (optional) Change the variables under "Edit me as needed" for your desired results.
 4. Run the play; I typically run mine with ansible-playbook -kK path_to_play.

+Errors are a inherit part of this script and this script utilzes the errors to manipulate the flow.
+While I have no_log set in these locations, you will still see "failed".
+This is perfectly ok.
+The script will continue if it errors in the expected spots; if your script stopped, somethign is legitatmitely wrong.
+You should see failed in the following locations:
+    - Task 1-4 if you hard set any of the octets
+    - The task where it starts pinging IPs (any unreachable IP)

 Customization
 --------------
 Edit any of the ip_oct# variables as needed and hardset them. i.e. if you want to attempt to ping all 192.168.100.X addresses; put 192 in ip_oct1, 168 in ip_oct2, 100 in ip_oct3 and leave ip_oct4 as [ ].